Project ideas for GSoC 2010

 Over the years, lot of nice stuff has been developed for Squeak/Pharo.
 All the code is maintained using Monticello, a source code management tool written for Squeak and Smalltalk.
 Porting the code to other dialects lacking monticello (such as Smalltalk/X) support is difficult and error-prone.
 Updating already ported code to a new version or merging changes back to the mainline is even worse.

 Monticello port will ease porting of other successful projects.
 AidaWeb, Seaside, SqueakDBX, Glamour, Mondrian or DeltaStreams are just few of them.
-GemStone pioneered this approach and
+GemStone pioneered this approach and its success show us that this is a reasonable way to go.

 Technical Details